GREAT SUCCESS COMES WITH GREAT CONCENTRATION

 Start using your new super skill

 So there you go.
 You just learned the three secrets of concentration and the bucket technique for managing distracting thoughts and feelings.
-Just like a samurai has his sword, concentration can indeed become your secret weapon, a super skill to ace learning and exams.
+Just like a samurai has his sword, concentration can indeed become your secret weapon, a super skill to ace learning and psc exam preparation.

 We have more learning tipps for you and hope to share them with you in person in one of our classes.